verdaccio/verdaccio/wiki/logger.md

   - {type: file, path: verdaccio.log, level: info}
 ```

+Use `SIGUSR2` to notify the application, the log-file was rotated and it needs to reopen it.

 ### Configuration

 Property | Type | Required | Example | Support | Description